virantha/bricknil/README.rst

 Notice that we're using the `await` keyword in front of all the calls, because those are also asynchronous coroutines that will get run in the event loop.
-At some point, the `bricknil.sensor.TrainMotor.set_speed` coroutine will finish executing and control will return back to the statement after it.
+At some point, the :meth:`bricknil.peripheral.Motor.set_speed` coroutine will finish executing and control will return back to the statement after it.
 The next statement is a call to the `sleep` coroutine from the `curio` library.
 It's important to use this, instead of the regular *function*